Bracye/State_Trivia_Project/Read Me.md

 ## Game Rules

-The game consists of questions about the states of the United States flags.
+The game consists of questions about the states of the United States.
-Each question has a flag image that you must answer with the given state options.
+Each question has an imahe that you must answer with the given state options.
 You will receive immediate feedback on whether your answer was correct or not.
 After all states are correctly answer you will recieve a success page.